 Richard B. Silverman, Ph.D.ProfessorDepartment of ChemistryNorthwestern UniversityEvanston, IL

 Council roster (available from NIGMS).

-Mr. Scott Jenkins, The Blue SheetMs.
+The Blue SheetMs.
 Pamela Moore, Capitol Publications

 Dr. Clare O'Connor, National Science FoundationDr.
 Sharman O'Neill, National Science Foundation

 Please see the sign-in sheet (available from NIGMS).